 The YAA staff is happy to assist with setting up your YaleMail account.
 We will also set up forwarding if you'd like!
-Please send us an email to get started.
+Please complete this form to get started.

 If you would like to have the ability to reset your own password, you will need to set up a recovery method when you log into your account.
 The recovery method can be set up under My Account → Sign-In & Security → Signing in to Google → Recovery Method and select which method you want to set up.

 Adding a recovery email and/or phone to your account is highly recommended to ensure you can get back into your YaleMail if you forget your password or you are locked out of your account for another reason.

 For complete instructions on setting up a recovery email or phone number, please refer to the Google Help Guide.

 Two-step verification is a process that involves two authentication methods performed one after the other to verify that the person requesting access is who they are declared to be.
 A recovery email and/or phone number allows you to reset your password if you lose access to your account.

 To use the YaleMail service, which provides a branded @aya.yale.edu address, you will need to have a YaleMail Gmail account.

 If you used the Virtual Yale Station forwarding service prior to 2016, we created a YaleMail account for you when the service was migrated in February 2016.
 If you do not wish to use YaleMail, please complete this form and let us know you would like us to deactivate your @aya.yale.edu address.